vieirasousa/ifd-tech-ch/README.md

 -------------------------------------------------------------------------
 ## Case requirements

-This technical case have the following requirements:
+This technical case has the following requirements:

 1. Create a solution to ingest raw data from https://www.nyc.gov/site/tlc/about/tlc- trip-record-data.page, with the following guidelines: